Slackware ARM on a Raspberry Pi

 SARPi file descriptions

-• sarpi3-installer_slack14.2 - Slackware ARM 14.2 installer disk image archive (.xz) for the Raspberry Pi 3.
+• sarpi3-installer_slack14.2 - Slackware ARM -current installer disk image archive (.xz) for the Raspberry Pi 3.
 The installer was constructed using the official Slackware ARM mini root filesystem and Raspberry Pi Foundation GitHub repository source.
-See the included SARPi.README for information on how to use this image and install Slackware ARM on a Raspberry Pi 3.
+See the SARPi Slackware ARM Installation Guide [or the included README] for details on how to use this image for installing Slackware ARM on a Raspberry Pi 3.

 • sarpi3-boot-firmware - Closed source boot-firmware blobs package for the Raspberry Pi 3.
 These blobs are essential for booting the RPi3 device successfully.
 This boot-firmware was prepared specifically for the RPi3 device using the official source from the Raspberry Pi Foundation repository: https://github.com/raspberrypi/firmware

 • sarpi3-hacks-3.0 - Fixes/modifications for Slackware ARM on a Raspberry Pi 3.
 See the sarpi-hacks.README for further details.